Cornwall Holidays: A Step Back in Time

 In our pampered existence, glamping seems to be all the rage, but at times it does us no harm to go back to basics.
 Unfortunately, for me the image of holiday parks and camping sites is tainted by Carry On Camping, and more recently an episode of Vera, so it comes as a pleasant surprise as we drive into the grounds of Heligan Caravan and Camping site in Cornwall.
 Blooming spring flowers greet us, and the view across the valley towards the sea is spectacular.

 Not that there is anything basic about Heligan, or at least in the three-bedroom holiday home we are booked into.
 The kitchen is fully equipped, the living area spacious with a good TV, and one of the bedrooms even has an en suite toilet.
 You feel that Barbara Windsor and Syd James would have approved.
+Perhaps this is one of the great Cornish secrets.

 Camping in Heligan, Mevagissey